How do you find the online landscape now, when the air is filled with new possibilities, opportunities, forecasts, and wishes for 2017?

 - Google itself is all into the “mobile-friendly” “craze”

-To these two main reasons for “saying yes” to mobile-first approach, add 2 main targets, too:
+To these two main reasons for “saying yes” to a mobile-first approach, add 2 main targets, too:

-- freeing your future mobile-first website off all the heavy, unnecessary content, just an unwanted “legacy” from its “bigger brother”, the desktop website
+- freeing your future mobile-first website off all the heavy, unnecessary content, just an unwanted “legacy” from its “bigger brother”, the desktop version of the website

 - reducing Its loading time and overall making all the displayed info looking neat irrespective of the technology used on the specific devices that your website’s accessed on.